SakuraMatrix/p1-Josue-FinancialAgendaManager/README.md

 ## Features
 - Create tasks associated with a task set to keep tasks grouped as needed.
 - Delete tasks.
-- Update description and due date of a task.
 - Update the status of a task.
+- See Tasks by sets or as a whole.

 ## Technical
 - Java 8